-Rationality in the formulation and applicability of environmental policies depends on careful consideration of their consequences on the nature and on the society.
+Rationality in the formulation and applicability of environmental policies depends on careful consideration of their consequences on nature and on society.
 For this reason it is important to quantify the costs and benefits in the most accurate way.
-But the validity of any cost benefit analysis (hereafter CBA) is ambiguous as the results may have large uncertainties.
-Uncertainty is present in all environmental problems and this makes clear the need for thoughtful policy design and evaluation.
-We may have uncertainty over the underlying physical or ecological processes, as well as over the economic consequences of the change in environmental quality.
+However, the validity of any cost benefit analysis (hereafter CBA) is ambiguous as the results may have large uncertainties.
+Uncertainty is present in all environmental problems and this underscores the need for thoughtful policy design and evaluation.
+There may be uncertainty in the underlying physical or ecological processes, as well as about the economic consequences of the change in environmental quality.

 These sources of uncertainty and their impact on policy formulation may be represented by the non-linear nature of the damage and abatement cost functions.
-Damage or external costs can be estimated by an analysis of the chain of pollution emissions, their dispersion and "transportation" (in cases of transboundary pollution like the acid rain problem), their effect measured among others with a dose-response function and their final (if feasible) monetary valuation.
-A similar picture is realized when referring to abatement costs, which may be less uncertain, compared to damage costs, but they are quite severe.
-The main problem in this case is related to technological change which may be essentially difficult to predict or sometimes even to characterize.
+Damage or external costs can be estimated by an analysis of the chain of pollution emissions, their dispersion and 'transportation' (in cases of transboundary pollution such as the acid rain problem), their effect measured among others with a dose-response function and their final (if feasible) monetary valuation.
+A similar picture is realised when referring to abatement costs, which may be less uncertain, compared to damage costs, but they are quite severe.
+The main problem in this case is related to technological change which may be essentially difficult to predict or sometimes even to characterise.1 confidence interval.
+That is, there are two curves creating an interval of values for the fitted model and in this way uncertainty due to variation of the estimated coefficients.

-Uncertainty is obvious not only in the parameters' estimation, but also in the choice of the appropriate model that "fits" the problem.
-To make parameters' uncertainty clearer, we may thing in terms of the fitted model assumed for the damage and abatement curves in a regression analysis that "lies" between the upper and the lower bound of a
+Uncertainty is obvious not only in the parameters' estimation, but also in the choice of the appropriate model that 'fits' the problem.
+To make parameters' uncertainty clearer, we may think in terms of the fitted model assumed for the damage and abatement curves in a regression analysis that 'lies' between the upper and the lower bound of a 95%